What is the Affordable Care Act?

 Glossary of Terms:

-If you don’t enroll in health insurance in 2014, you will pay additional taxes on your tax return.
+If you don’t enroll in health insurance, you will pay additional taxes on your tax return.
 These taxes will increase over time.

 A period of time during the year when people can buy or make changes to a health insurance plan.